If you have upcoming travel plans, our knowledgeable, highly experienced travel medicine providers can help you meet your travel medicine needs.

 Why do I need shots to travel abroad?

 Certain travel shots are needed for travel to certain locations.
-After Workplace Health has your trip itinerary and one of our travel medicine specialists has obtained your health history and performed your physical exam, we can recommend the best preventive measures and other medications you may need for your travel abroad.
+After Workplace Health has your trip itinerary and one of our travel medicine specialists has your health history and performed your physical exam, we'll recommend the best preventive measures and other medications you may need for your travel abroad.

 What is the difference between required and recommended vaccinations?